Jeruzalem, Ljutomer

 Jeruzalem ([jɛˈɾuːzalɛm]; Jerusalem) is a small settlement in the eastern part of the Slovene Hills (Slovenske gorice) in the Municipality of Ljutomer in northeastern Slovenia.
-The area traditionally belonged to the Styria region and is now included in the Mura Statistical Region.
+The area is part of the traditional region of Styria and is now included in the Mura Statistical Region.

+Name

+Jeruzalem was attested in historical sources as Jerusalem in 1763–1787.
+The settlement is named after the city of Jerusalem because the Crusaders brought an icon of the Virgin Mary from Jerusalem to a chapel located there after Frederick of Pettau granted the area to the Crusaders in the 13th century.

+Church

 The local church is a pilgrimage church dedicated to Mary of the Seven Sorrows.
 It belongs to the parish of Miklavž pri Ormožu.
 A chapel was built on the site in 1652.
 In the late 17th century it was extended by converting the chapel to the sanctuary and building a nave.
 In the 18th century a belfry and a new chapel were added.